 Naturally, we are involved in optimising our products and services and the customer experience in the travel industry.
 But what makes it extra special and unique (looking at the “Why” of our sector) is that deep down inside I believe that travel and travelling contribute to a better world.
 I can’t prove this, but strongly believe it, and this is a driver for me.

 So that certainly was a trigger to start working in the travel sector.
-Besides this, tourism is a very dynamic and fast changing sector, which I find fascinating and like to be involved in.
+Besides this, tourism is a very dynamic and fast-changing sector, which I find fascinating and like to be involved in.

-As president of the Dutch Association of Travel Agents and Tour Operators you have been at the forefront of changes in the industry, witnessing the rise of sustainability as a key factor for tourism success.
+As president of the Dutch Association of Travel Agents and Tour Operators, you have been at the forefront of changes in the industry, witnessing the rise of sustainability as a key factor for tourism success.
 Did you anticipate sustainability becoming such a top priority when you first took office?
 Was there any specific moment or occasion that made you realize how important sustainability “think” would become for travel and tourism?

 I really think that, as president and director of ANVR, the Dutch travel association, I’ve got the nicest job in our country – especially because it gives me an umbrella view of what is happening in our industry.
-I can then digest all the information and impressions, analyse it and try to sort out a strategy and vision of where we as association and each travel professional individually can make a difference.
+I can then digest all the information and impressions, analyse it and try to sort out a strategy and vision of where we as an association and each travel professional individually can make a difference.
 I get a lot of energy from doing this.

-I think one of the main tasks of an organisation like ours is to demonstrate that our members and the travel sector in general are an innovative and future oriented industry, that we care about destinations, about the people living at the destinations, and the footprints we leave at the places we visit.
+I think one of the main tasks of an organisation like ours is to demonstrate that our members and the travel sector, in general, are an innovative and future-oriented industry, that we care about destinations, about the people living at the destinations, and the footprints we leave at the places we visit.

 I strongly believe that we as travel sector will disqualify ourselves in the eyes of the consumer (especially the Millennials) if we don’t accept our responsibility when it comes to being as sustainable as possible.